 Episcopal School of Dallas

-This is a chance for family and friends to watch our kids compete against each other for individual medals and also one of the three Grand Prize Cups!
+The tournament is a chance for family and friends to watch our kids compete against each other for individual medals and also one of the three Grand Prize Cups!
 The divisions have been broken down as fairly as possible.
 Divisions for Kata (forms) and Self Defense have been determined by age and rank.
 Divisions for Grappling have been determined by age, rank, size and gender whenever possible.

 Medals for competitors will be awarded to first, second and third place, and all runner-ups will receive a winner’s medal.
 Points will be awarded towards the School Trophies as follows: 4 for a first, 3 for a second, 2 for a third place and 1 for everyone else.
 One point will also be awarded for each competitor in the Beginner Show Division.
 The points will be tallied and the winning school will take the bragging rights for one of 3 Grand Prize Cups.
 1) The Nick Cerio Memorial Cup – awarded to the full time dojo with the most points.
 2) The Private School Cup – awarded for the after school karate program at a private school with the most points.
 3) The Public School Cup – awarded for the after school karate program at a Public school with the most points.